 National Lager Day is observed on December 10 annually.

-Obviously we advise responsible drinking, but today is the perfect excuse to go out to a pub and enjoy a glass or two of beer or buy yourself a couple of your favourite bottles and enjoy in the comfort of your own home!
+Obviously we advise responsible drinking, but today is the perfect excuse to go out to a pub or bar and enjoy a glass or two of beer.
+You could even buy yourself a couple of your favourite bottles and enjoy in the comfort of your own home!

 The background to the day is relatively unknown but breweries and lager lovers alike relish the national observance!